Click Here To Download

 A layout can be defined via Java code or via XML.
 In most cases the layout is defined as an XML file.

-XML based layouts are defined via a resource file in the /res/layout folder.
-This file specifies the ViewGroups, Views, their relationship and their attributes for this specific layout.
+XML based layouts are defined via a resource file in the

 Defining layouts via XML is usually the preferred way as this separates the programming logic from the layout definition.
 It also allows the definition of different layouts for different devices.
 You can also mix both approaches.